Skip to Main Content

 Fact Checker by the Washington Post– Their fact checks are excellent and sourced; however, their bias is reflected in the fact that they fact-check right-wing claims more than left.

 Check About and About Me pages: Clicking on or investigating authors' names to consider their credentials in context should be a regular part of the research journey.
-(See other tricks below.)

 Interrogate URLs: We see quite a bit of domain manipulation these days.
-For instance, what looks like a .edu domain, followed by .co or “lo,” is likely a fake or deceptive site.
+For instance, what looks like an .edu domain, followed by .co or “lo,” is likely a fake or deceptive site.
 If you are seeing a slightly variant version of a well-known URL, do a little investigating.

 Suspect the sensational: When we see something posted that looks sensational, it is even more important to be skeptical.
 Exaggerated and provocative headlines with excessive capital letters or emotional language are serious red flags.